Hydrodynamic limit of the zero range process on a randomly oriented graph: Notation and definitions

-We fix a sequence of graphs according to the following conditions. \begin{itemize} \item[\textbf{(G1)}] The figures generated are ergodic with respect to the shift operator \item[\textbf{(G2)}] For any $l > 0$ and any sequence of $l$ tiles which is possible according to the above algorithm, the number of times this sequence occurs in each graph tends to infinity as $N \to \infty$ \end{itemize}
+To generate these graphs on the torus, we fix a common random sequence $\sigma \in \{ 1,2,3 \}^{\mathbb{N}}$ according to some probability measure $\mathcal{P}$, subject to the following conditions. \begin{itemize} \item[\textbf{(G1)}] The figures generated are ergodic with respect to the figure shift operator. \item[\textbf{(G2)}] For any $l > 0$ and any sequence of $l$ tiles which is possible according to the above algorithm, the number of times this sequence occurs in the first \(N\) terms tends to infinity as $N \to \infty$. \end{itemize}

-Such a sequence of graphs could arise via a Markov chain progressing through the torus $\mathbb{T}_N$ and at each point where a choice can be made (that is, after a '1' or at the end of a '2-3' pair), starting a pair with probability $p$ and inserting a '1' otherwise, conditioning on this sequence not ending in the middle of a pair.
+Such a sequence could, for example, arise via a Markov chain progressing through $\mathbb N$ and at each point where a choice can be made (that is, after a `1' or at the end of a `2-3' pair), starting a pair with probability $p$ and inserting a `1' otherwise.

+The graph on the torus \(\mathbb{T}_N\) is then drawn as the first $N$ terms of $\sigma$ and the final terms are altered if necessary for the two endpoints of the torus to be compatible.
+If the sequence begins with figure `3' and the $(N-1)$-th figure is `2', we change figure $N-1$ to `1' and figure $N$ to `2', since there are no figures that can be placed between `2' and `3'.
+Otherwise, if the endpoints are not compatible we select the $N$-th figure uniformly at random from the figures that make the endpoints compatible.
+Since we only alter at most two figures, we will be able to make advantage of the conditions $\textbf{(G1)}$ and $\textbf{(G2)}$ that were valid for the infinite generating sequence.
+This construction also provides a common realisation of graphs on \(\mathbb T_N\) across different \(N\) values, hence a.s.\ or in probability statements as \(N\to\infty\) will make sense.

+We enumerate tiles according to the site of their centre, so that the first tile has centre $1 \in \mathbb{T}_N$ unless the site 1 is not the centre of a tile, in which case the first tile has centre $2 \in \mathbb{T}_N$.
 Let $T_N$ denote the number of tiles in the $N$-th graph of the sequence.
-Note that the ergodicity condition implies the existence of the constant
+The ergodicity condition implies the existence of the constant

+We note that $\kappa$ is a deterministic constant that exists almost surely, and that altering at most two figures between the generating sequence and the one on \(\mathbb T_N\) for each graph does not affect the limit.

 The measure $\tilde{\nu}_{\rho(t,.)}^N$ is defined as the product of marginals given by \eqref{eq:3} with parameter $\rho(t,j/T_N)$ for vertices in tile $j$ of the graph.